KevorkSulahian/agentic-llm-for-better-results/finmas/panel/about.md

 It is meant as a practical and educational app that demonstrates the state-of-the-art of LLM models applied to tasks in the financial domain, and with an extra focus on open source models and packages.

-Please visit [GitHub repo](https://github.com/KevorkSulahian/agentic-llm-for-better-results) for further information.
+Please visit [GitHub repo](https://github.com/KevorkSulahian/agentic-llm-for-better-results) and our [docs](https://kevorksulahian.github.io/agentic-llm-for-better-results/) for further information.

 ### Data Sources